Lung Cancer Treatment Cost In India

 - Bronchoscopy: A lighted tube is inserted into your lungs while you are sedated so that the tissue of your lungs can be examined more closely.

 A biopsy might be performed as well.
 A biopsy is a procedure in which a small sample of lung tissue is taken and subsequently examined under a microscope.
-A biopsy can reveal the cancerousness of tumor cells.
+A biopsy can show whether or not tumor cells are malignant.
 A biopsy can be carried out utilizing one of the following techniques:

 - Mediastinoscopy: Your doctor makes a neck incision to perform a mediastinoscopy.
 To collect samples from lymph nodes, a light-filled instrument is inserted, and surgical tools are used.
 Under general anesthesia, it is typically carried out in a hospital.

 - Lung needle biopsy: During this procedure, your doctor places a needle into the suspicious lung tissue after puncturing the chest wall.
 Lymph nodes can also be examined with a needle biopsy.
-You will typically have it done in a hospital, and a sedative will be given to you to help you relax.
+The procedure is normally performed in a hospital, where you will be given a sedative to help you rest.

 If the biopsy results indicate that you have cancer, you may require additional testing, such as a bone scan, to help determine whether the disease has spread and to aid in staging.